byteford/homeauto/Readme.md

     return diags
     ```

-    - If you now run `sh build.sh 0.0.1` to build the latest code
+    - If you now run `sh build.sh NAME 0.0.1` to build the latest code
     - Then run `terraform destroy` to destroy the light
     - Check `URL:8123` and you should see the light no longer there